yslenjoy/Image-Preprocessing-Pipeline/README.md

 cd [partent directory of imgs_de] python3 main.py
 ```
 The command above will run **ALL** 4 workflow steps mentioned below.
 For seperate run of different steps, use different arguments when running the command.
+If run seperately, the sequence of the different steps should be followed.

 ## Workflow
 ### Image Processing Pipeline (Resize)